famun/DataScience_Bootcamp/Project/Study of the Obesity In the United States.md

 it contains more than what we need, our goal is to look into the education and income connection to the obesity only.
 # Algorithms
 Other than the tools used for data cleaning and analysis of the dataset.
-A linear regression model is developed to show how the regression coffecients chagnes depending on the different levels of the sociecononmics. the regression coffecient shows us which of the levels has the least amount of risk to obesity, for the year 2015 since it had the most data samples, the education levles regression coffecients were found to be:
+A linear regression model is developed to show how the regression coffecients chagnes depending on the different levels of the sociecononmics.
+For training the model, the 80/20 train and test was utilized, not the entireity of the data was used only the relevent data for better results.
+The regression coffecient shows us which of the levels has the least amount of risk to obesity, for the year 2015 since it had the most data samples, the education levles regression coffecients were found to be:
 - 4.3 for less than highschool education
 - 3.6 for highschool education